encgoo/hackerrank/DynamicProgramming/README.md

 ### 1.2 Tabulation
 This is a bottom up approach.
 Think of the problem from an induction perspective.
-Build the solution from buttom up.
+Build the solution from bottom up.

 ## 2. Examples